BLM Grassroots Santa Clarita Valley

 ALL BLACK LIVES MATTER

-We are guided by the fact that all Black lives matter, regardless of actual or perceived sexual identity, gender identity, gender expression, economic status, ability, disability, religious beliefs or disbeliefs, immigration status, or location.
+We are guided by the principle that all Black lives matter, as part of the larger abolitionist agenda that champions the Black freedom movement.
+This belief holds true regardless of actual or perceived sexual identity, gender identity, gender expression, economic status, ability, disability, religious beliefs or disbeliefs, immigration status, or location, emphasizing the importance of community power.

 GLOBALISM